 The General Rule

-You are entitled to recover your car's loss of fair market value as a result of the property damage.
+The General Rule: You may recover your car's loss of fair market value because of the property damage.

 It depends on if the car can be fixed.
 If it can, then you can claim the cost of repair.
 Cost of repair is generally considered the loss of value your car lost because of the damage.
 But not all the time.

 If you own a late model car, and the cost of repair is extensive, then you also have a claim for the change in the car's value even after repairs are completed.